litl/WKVerticalScrollBar/README.md

 Copy both `WKVerticalScrollBar.h` and `WKVerticalScrollBar.m` into your project.
 Make sure you've linked your project with `QuartzCore.framework`.

 ## Usage
-`WKVerticalScrollBar` is meant to integrate quickly with projects using `UIScrollView` or `UIScrollView` like  `AQGridView`.
+`WKVerticalScrollBar` is meant to integrate quickly with projects using `UIScrollView` or `UIScrollView` subclasses like  `AQGridView`.
 Getting started is easy:

 1. Create a `WKVerticalScrollBar` instance either in IB or in your `-init` method.
 2. Add the `WKVerticalScrollBar` to the parent `UIView`, making sure that it is the frontmost `UIView` either by adding it last, or via `-bringSubviewToFront:`.